 4. The pupil’s place of residence has changed due to the parent’s military orders.

 5. The pupil moved into this state within the past 30 days.

 6. The pupil’s place of residence has changed as a result of a court order or custody agreement, or the pupil was placed in a foster home or with a person other than the pupil’s parent, or removed from a foster home or the home of a person other than the pupil’s parent.

 7. The pupil’s parent and the nonresident and resident school districts agree that attending the nonresident school district is in the best interests of the pupil.

 WVL requests that you provide the following supporting documents when submitting your student’s application:

-· An explanation of the circumstance leading to the request and a brief statement of why you believe virtual learning would be a good fit for the student.
+- An explanation of the circumstance leading to the request and a brief statement of why you believe the online learning enviroment would be a good fit for the student.

 Can an application be denied?

 The nonresident school district may deny an alternative application for all of the same reasons that they may deny an application during the regular application period: regular or special education space is not available; the pupil has been referred for a special education evaluation but has not yet been evaluated; the pupil has been expelled during the current or two preceding school years for certain violent conduct; or the pupil was habitually truant from the nonresident district during any semester in the current or previous school year.

 The nonresident school district (WVL) must notify the parent, in writing, within 20 calendar days after receiving the application, whether it has been approved or denied.
 If the nonresident district has approved the application, the pupil may immediately begin attending in that district.
 The pupil must enroll in or attend the nonresident district within 15 days after receiving the notice of approval; however, the nonresident district may extend this time period.